Haigro/Haigro/README.md

 About me:

 - 👋 Hi, I’m @Haigro, a former student at the University of Virginia.
-- 👀 I’m interested in Machine Learning applications, data science, and software engineering.
+- 👀 I’m interested in machine learning/deep learning applications, data science, and software engineering.

 <!---
 Haigro/Haigro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.